 Listen to our students discuss how they chose their dissertation subject, what they found interesting and what they ended up researching in their dissertations.

-You will have a combination of lectures, small group support and feedback classes.
+You will have a combination of lectures, and small group support and feedback classes.

 You will receive approximately 3 hours of contact time per day, making 15 hours on average per week.

 You will usually have more formative assessments in year one than in years two and three.